-268 iii.
-Confusion 269 iv.
-Amnesia 270 271 c.
-NFL Sideline Concussion Assessment (Sideline Survey) 272 273 274 275 276 277 278 279 If a player exhibits or reports a sign or symptom of concussion (defined above), spinal cord neuropraxia or a concern is raised by the Club's athletic trainer, Club physicians, Booth ATC Spotter, coach, teammate, game official or sideline or Booth UNCs (collectively referred to as "gameday medical personnel") the player must be immediately removed to the sideline or stabilized on the field, as needed, the player's helmet must be taken away from him, and the player must undergo the entire NFL Sideline Concussion Assessment 1 which, at a minimum, must consist of the following: 280 281 282 283 284 A review of the "No-Go" criteria reviewed above (Loss of Consciousness (including impact seizure and/or "fencing posture"), Gross Motor Instability [as defined above], Confusion, and Amnesia), which, if present requires the player to be brought to the locker room immediately and he shall not return to play; 285 ii.
-Inquiry regarding the history of the event; 286 iii.
-Review of concussion signs and symptoms (See, Section I (C and D)); 287 iv.
-All Maddocks' questions; 288 289 v.
-Complete Video Review of the injury (detailed below), including discussion with the Booth UNC; and 290 vi.
-Focused Neurological Exam, inclusive of the following: 291 292 293 294 (A) Cervical Spine Examination (including range of motion and pain);(B) Evaluation of speech;(C) Observations of gait; and(D) Eye Movements and Pupillary Exam.
-295 296 297 298 299 The foregoing shall be: (i) conducted inside the medical evaluation tent on the sideline; (ii) performed using the tablet or other technology assigned by the NFL, and (iii) completion of each component of the Sideline Survey shall be confirmed using the same.
-If any elements of the sideline assessment are positive, 300 301 302 inconclusive, or suspicious for the presence of a concussion, the player must be escorted to the locker room immediately for the complete NFL Locker Room Comprehensive Concussion Assessment.
-Also, if the player demonstrates worsening or progressing symptoms at any point, he is to be brought to the locker room for the complete NFL Locker Room Comprehensive Concussion Assessment.
+- iii.
+Confusion; or - iv.
+Amnesia

+c.
+NFL Sideline Concussion Assessment (Sideline Survey)

+If a player exhibits or reports a sign or symptom of concussion (defined above), spinal cord neuropraxia or a concern is raised by the Club's athletic trainer, Club physicians, Booth ATC Spotter, coach, teammate, game official or sideline or Booth UNCs (collectively referred to as "gameday medical personnel") the player must be immediately removed to the sideline or stabilized on the field, as needed, the player's helmet must be taken away from him, and the player must undergo the entire NFL Sideline Concussion Assessment1 which, at a minimum, must consist of the following:

+- i.
+A review of the "No-Go" criteria listed above (Loss of Consciousness (including impact seizure and/or "fencing posture"), Ataxia, Confusion, and Amnesia), which, if present, requires the player to be brought to the locker room immediately and he shall not return to play; - ii.
+Inquiry regarding the history of the event, including before, during and after the suspected mechanism of injury; - iii.
+Review of concussion signs and symptoms (See, Section I (C and D)); - iv.
+All Maddocks' questions; - v.
+Complete Video Review of the injury (detailed below), including discussion with the Booth UNC; and - vi.
+Focused Neurological Exam, inclusive of the following: - (A) Cervical Spine Examination (including range of motion and pain); - (B) Evaluation of speech; - (C) Testing of gait, coordination, and balance; and - (D) Eye Movements and Pupillary Exam.

+The foregoing shall be: (i) conducted inside the medical evaluation tent on the Sideline (or in the Locker Room if the Club medical staff elects to conduct it in the Locker Room); (ii) performed using the tablet or other technology assigned by the NFL, and (iii) completion of each component of the Sideline Survey shall be confirmed using the same.
+If any elements of the sideline assessment are positive, inconclusive, or suspicious for the presence of a concussion, the player must be escorted to the locker room immediately for the complete NFL Locker Room Comprehensive Concussion Assessment.
+Also, if the player demonstrates worsening or progressing symptoms at any point, he is to be brought to the locker room for further evaluation including the complete NFL Locker Room Comprehensive Concussion Assessment unless clinically contraindicated.
 Only medical personnel deemed essential to the care of the athlete may be present for the tent and/or locker room evaluation.
 This includes the team physician best qualified to evaluate concussion, the Club athletic trainer, and the sideline UNC.
-The sideline UNC may present his/her own questions or conduct additional testing.
+The sideline UNC may present his/her own questions or conduct additional testing and shall not be prevented in from so doing.

-1 The Club physician/sideline UNC unit will be co-located for all concussion evaluations and management both on and off the field.
-The sideline UNC may present his/her own questions or conduct additional testing and shall assist in the diagnosis and treatment of concussions.
+1 The Club physician/sideline UNC unit will be co-located for all concussion evaluates and management both on and off the field.
+The sideline UNC may present his/her own questions or conduct additional testing and shall assist in the diagnosis and treatment of concussion.

-If, upon completing the Sideline Survey, the Club physician concludes that the player did not sustain a concussion, then the player may return to play.
+If, upon completing the Sideline Survey, the Club physician, after consultation with the sideline UNC, concludes that the player did not sustain a concussion, then the player may return to play.

-Suggested best practices for concussion assessment include periodic checks of the player by the Club physician, sideline UNC or other medical personnel to determine whether he has developed any of the signs or symptoms of concussion that would necessitate a locker room evaluation.
+Best practices for concussion assessment include periodic checks of the player by the Club physician, sideline UNC or other medical personnel to determine whether he has developed any of the signs or symptoms of concussion that would necessitate a locker room evaluation.